Using Picture Books to Teach Voice in Writing

 Using Picture Books to Teach Voice

-Below, I will share several lesson ideas to use picture books as mentor writing.
+Below, I will share several picture books and lesson ideas for using the books as mentors to help students learn to write with a voice.
 However, simply reading mentor books followed by discussions can work just as well.

 The Monster at the End of This BookLilly’s Purple Plastic PurseNettie’s Trip South (Aladdin Picture Books)When I Was Young in the Mountains (Reading Rainbow Books)